cyclr/docs/pages/v2/05-application-connectors/information/idio-information.md

 {::options parse_block_html="true" /}
 <section class="card">

+## Delivery key

-You will need to provide a **Delivery Key** for each call you make.
+You need to provide a **Delivery Key** for every call you make with the Idio connector.

 </section>